syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 ![](navigation-images/allview.png)

-User can choose the view options in calendar by `ViewMode` property. the below code illustrates how to restrict decade view in calendar.
+User can choose the required view options in calendar by `ViewMode` property. the below code illustrates how to show only year and decade views in calendar.

 {% tabs %}